Sayrix/Ticket-Bot-Docusaurus/docs/start-bot.md

 ## Keep the bot online 24/7

 To keep the bot online 24/7, you can sponsor [Sayrix on github](https://github.com/sponsors/Sayrix) from 1$/month and benefit from other advantages and, depending on your tier, get multiple hostings for cheap.
-Or host the bot on a Server/VPS.
+Or host the bot on a Server/VPS using pm2.